-The secret to cleaning grills with a non-removable coating is to do so while the grill is still warm.
+The secret to cleaning George Foreman grills with a non-removable plates is to do so while the grill is still warm.
 This allows you to clean with ease before any remaining food hardens and gets stuck.

 Be careful not to burn yourself - the plate is still hot!
 Give the grill 10-15 minutes to cool down.
 Enjoy your meal while you wait!